-The Human Imaging Core has an information-system infrastructure that enables the transfer, storage, organization and management of PKD-related images.
-This open, easily accessible database allows investigators to correlate imaging data and results with a variety of genetic, pharmaceutical and clinical parameters.
+The Human Imaging Core has an information system infrastructure that enables the transfer, storage, organization and management of PKD-related images.
+This open, easily accessible database allows participating investigators to correlate imaging data and results with a variety of genetic, pharmaceutical and clinical parameters.

-The database includes electronic and hard copy methods of exchanging images with any interested site across the country.
+The database includes electronic and hard copy methods of exchanging images with any interested participating investigator in the United States.

-For image collection, the core utilizes a secure, open-source software package — the Medical Imaging Resource Center (MIRC) Clinical Trial Processor (CTP) — developed and supported by the Radiological Society of North America.
+For image collection, the core utilizes a secure, open-source software package — the Medical Imaging Resource Center (MIRC) Clinical Trials Processor (CTP) — developed and supported by the Radiological Society of North America.